jojo23333/STPAN/README.md

             ...
         -vid2
         ... -->
+## Training

 ## Testing
 In the yaml config file:

 modify:
-DATA.PATH_TO_TEST_SET: "path to your prepared test set" TEST.CHECKPOINT_FILE_PATH: "path to downloaded checkpoint" TEST.OUTPUT_DIR: "path to your output dir"
+DATA.PATH_TO_TEST_SET: "path to your prepared test set"
+TEST.CHECKPOINT_FILE_PATH: "path to downloaded checkpoint"
+TEST.OUTPUT_DIR: "path to your output dir"

 ### Citation
 If you find this repo helpful in your research, please cite our paper.